Best Video Conferencing Tools to Host a Remote Christmas Party!

 Microsoft Teams offers a more modern, more highly equipped version of the software, but Skype still has a place for keeping it simple across smaller gatherings.

-Free for small teams
+Slack—Best for Small teams

 Slack offers something a little different to most platforms listed here.
 Slack has rapidly become the backbone of office discussions as an open platform for communication over the past couple of years.